meshesha/PPTXjs/README.md

 * Theme
   * Background color
   * Background image
+* Equations and formulas
+  * display Equations and formulas as image
-* and more ... see demo
+* and more ...

 ###  usage:
 ----